mklarman/bookie/README.md

  There will have to be a league model that will take a user_id, league_password, league_clients.
 This password will be distributed by the league creator: current_user.
 League Players come to the site and hit the league play icon, where they are prompted for their league's password.
 Once the password is entered they are brought to that league's index page where it will list the participants and the league creator.
 League players will have to fill out a form that will take a user_id, league bank, other paramaters.
 The user_id of the league creator will have access to the tools that create the league clients, or have the league clients created at the point that the league is created.
 Create three of each type of client and then just call the league client list and perform action in the normal way.
 Give the current_user the ability to set which group of clients will make what kind of bets: "Straight", "Teasers", "Reverses + Parlays".
 Have to find a way for the user to make that determination.
 JS maybe for that.
 Have each client class type listed and under each one have the three options.
 They have to put no more than one client class in each group.
 Once that is set then they can begin to book action.

+ Touch Ups:

+In My Sports Book

+ Separate grade wagers from current wagers.
+On grade wager page, let them see net results from graded wagers.
+Maybe add in a drop down that lets them select the date and have the wagers appear.

+ Fish For Clients

+ This page needs a general cleaning up and centering.
+Make the user's client total big and visible.

+ For Client List

+ List clients by group name, all clients of a certain stakes grouped together.